Siilwyn/awesome-pixel-art/readme.md

 - [Hyper Light Drifter](http://www.heart-machine.com/) - Top-down action in a sci-fi world that radiates light and warmth.
 Using a colorful palette and kaleidoscopic neon yet setting a grim ambiance.
 - [Owlboy](http://www.owlboygame.com/) - Explore a detailed steampunk world in the clouds.
 With it's range of endearing animations and expressions the world and it's characters come to life.
 - [Stardew Valley](https://stardewvalley.net/) - Manage a farm from a top-down perspective and engage with a charming and cheerful world in 16-bit.

+### Videos
+- [Sean Browning - Pixel Art Animation Reel 2018](https://vimeo.com/250991452) - A collection of Sean Browning's pixel animations, ranging from simple scenes to recreations of popular shows like Steven's Universe and RWBY.
+- [Pixel Paul - An Interview with Pixel Artist and Animator Paul Veer](https://vimeo.com/68038321) - Paul Veer, a professional pixel artist with work on games such as Super Crate Box, shares his interest in pixel art as well as his workflow and style breakdown.
+- [Totoro - 8-bit](https://vimeo.com/102267431) A short test clip of an artist recreating a Totoro scene.

 ## Community